TeamPagnus/hello-bot/README.md

 # hello-bot
-A template for create telegram bots
+A template for creating telegram bots